Home FAQs General & Other

 Yes.
 Once the funds have been received into the local currency account, we will send you an email to notify you.

-You can also find it by logging in online and going to the “Our Account Details” tab and selecting an available currency.
-Your unique Client Reference number will be next to “Reference” on the last line of every bank account.
+You can also find it by logging into your OFX account, going to the “Account Details” tab, and selecting an available currency.
+Your unique Client Reference Number will be next to “Reference” on the last line of every bank account.
+We’ve made it easy to keep track of your Client Reference Number.
+You can save the details in your online banking biller list.
+Once you save the details on your online banking, it is the same every time.

 Our Customer Rate takes into account a number of factors including how often you transfer with us and how much you are transferring.
 We do still take a small margin on your transfer above the current Market (Interbank) Rate.